egandavidpatrick-del/project-navigator/README.md

 [Back to top](#enterprise-project)
 ## 💡 Solution

-The Project Navigator solves directory chaos by deploying an <b>on-premises web and desktop hybrid</b> platform that indexes legacy file shares into a centralised database.
+The Project Navigator solves directory chaos by deploying an <b>on-premises web and desktop hybrid</b> platform that legacy file shares into a centralised database.

 It pairs a <b>PHP/Apache web interface</b> for instant user query retrieval with an autonomous <b>C# background worker (Enola)</b> to ensure real-time concurrency and lock recovery.